top of page

 And another question – how environmentally sustainable is your business?

 Things have been going haywire on our planet for years.
 It’s as if the fires in Australia have finally woken everyone up to the climate change emergency.
 Even despite Greta Thunberg and all her passionate campaigning.
 And how can we forget the well-meaning antics of Extinction Rebellion over the past couple of years?
-However controversial their activism, it’s important.
-We need to listen and act, do far more, both in our homes and our businesses.
+However controversial their activism is, it’s important.
+We need to listen, learn, and do far more, both in our homes and our businesses.

-There’s a lot that you can do, if you haven’t started already.
-From reducing waste and recycling as much as possible, to watching our carbon footprint and keeping travel to a minimum, buying sustainable products from local producers, and ensuring our homes and offices are as energy efficient as possible.
+In the home, there’s a lot that you can do if you haven’t started already.
+From reducing waste and recycling as much as possible to keeping overseas travel to a minimum.
+Buying sustainable products from local producers instead of ordering goods online.
+And ensuring our homes and offices are as energy-efficient as possible.

 Changing habits